 Mr. Wetlaufer provides counsel as a director, advisor and investor to a range of public and private companies, with a particular focus on the technology and financial sectors.
-With 35 years of experience in investment management, Mr. Wetlaufer was most recently responsible for leading the CPPIB's Public Market Investments department.
+He is the Managing Partner of TwinRiver Capital, a global impact investment firm.
+With 35 years of experience in investment management, Mr. Wetlaufer was previously responsible for leading the CPPIB's Public Market Investments department.
 Prior to joining CPPIB, Mr. Wetlaufer was the Group Chief Investment Officer, International at Fidelity Management & Research in Boston, Massachusetts.
-He previously held the roles of Chief Investment Officer at Putnam Investments and Managing Director at Cadence Capital Management.
+He also previously held the roles of Chief Investment Officer at Putnam Investments and Managing Director at Cadence Capital Management.
 Mr. Wetlaufer is a Chartered Financial Analyst and a certified member of the Canadian Institute of Corporate Directors.